PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 ## Python coding style guide

 ### Goal of the document
-The intent of this document is to give guidance on how to write Python code within the Mbed Linux team.

-The document wants to standardise different aspects of Python, beyond the syntax.
-The ultimate goal is to have code which is readable and maintainable and conforms to Python upstream standard.
+This document gives guidance on writing Python code for MBL.
+It standardises different aspects of Python, beyond the syntax.
+The ultimate goal is to have code that is readable, maintainable, and conforms to Python upstream standards.

-This is not a matter of personal preferences: the code will be opensource and upstream python developers expect the code to be written in a certain and consistent way.
+This is not a matter of personal preferences: the code is open-sourced, and upstream Python developers expect the code to be written in a certain and consistent way.

-If you have any doubt on how to write good Python code, check how the standard library (on Linux is under /usr/lib/python3.5) is written: you will find plenty of examples.
+If you have any doubt on how to write good Python code, check how the standard library (on Linux it's under `/usr/lib/python3.5`) is written; you will find plenty of examples.

 ### Python 2 vs Python 3

-It is mandatory to use Python 3 unless there is a strict requirement to use Python 2.
-This because Python 2 has its days numbered, and it will only be supported until Pycon 2020 with:
+You must use Python 3, unless there is a strict requirement to use Python 2.
+This because Python 2's days are numbered, and it will only be supported until Pycon 2020 with:

-* security fixes
+* Security fixes.
-* support for new OS versions / tool chains
+* Support for new OS versions and tool chains.
-* rarely bug fixes
+* (Rarely) bug fixes.

 Check the countdown here: https://pythonclock.org/.

 To ease the transition, the official porting guide has advice for running Python 2 code in Python 3.

 ### Mandatory PEPs

-If you don't know what a PEP is, I suggest you to read a post I wrote time ago on my personal website.
-There are basically three PEPs which are the fundamental basics for writing any python application:
+Three PEPs form the basis for writing any Python application: PEP20, PEP8 and PEP257.

 #### PEP20

-This is the PEP you need to keep in mind whenever you develop (not only) with Python.
 Although it was born as joke, it has been the fundamental principles for Python developers for years.

 ##### Zen of Python